10 Best Songs With The Word ‘King’ In The Title

 # 3 – “Kings and Queens” – Aerosmith

 “Kings and Queens,” from Aerosmith’s 1977 album Draw the Line, showcases the band’s ability to blend hard rock with evocative storytelling.
 Written by Steven Tyler, Joe Perry, Tom Hamilton, Joey Kramer, and Brad Whitford, the song was recorded at The Cenacle in Armonk, New York, and Record Plant Studios in New York City, with production by Jack Douglas.
 Featuring dramatic instrumentation and Tyler’s haunting vocals, the track explores themes of medieval conflict and societal decay.
-Released as a single in 1978, it reached number 70 on the Billboard Hot 100, cementing its status as a fan favorite and a standout from Aerosmith’s 1970s repertoire.
+Released as a single in 1978, it peaked at number 70 on the Billboard Hot 100, solidifying its status as a fan favorite and a standout from Aerosmith’s 1970s repertoire.

 Read More: Joe Perry of Aerosmith Interview: 13 Albums That Changed My Life